Dawidx3p/hexocean_form/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Set Up

+To set up the project clone the git repository, and run

+### `npm install`

-In the project directory, you can run:
+then to run the app in the develpment mode you can run

 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\